Soniafra93/PORTABLE_PARENTING/README.md

 - [Acknowledgments](#acknowledgments)

 ## Overview
 Portable Parenting is a web application targeting parents who like to travel with their babies/toddlers while avoiding the struggles of carrying heavy luggages for their children.
+Parents can rent the items they need directly in their destinations on the app.

 ## Features
 - View calendars with upcoming activities.